ibm-js/requirejs-dplugins/docs/jquery.md

 # requirejs-dplugins/jquery!

-This plugin will load load the specified jQuery AMD module(s), unless the application has loaded the whole jQuery library via a `<script>` tag, in which case it just returns a pointer to the already loaded jQuery.
+This plugin will load the specified jQuery AMD module(s), unless the application has loaded the whole jQuery library via a `<script>` tag, in which case it just returns a pointer to the already loaded jQuery.

 It's useful to avoid loading jQuery twice.